 The Best Financial Apps and Tools for Freelancers

-Being a digital nomad comes with a ton of perks.
+Working remotely comes along with a ton of perks.
 But when you’re self-employed, sometimes getting paid can prove to be a bit stressful.
 When you’re working from home, you are sometimes working with an international base of clients and not everyone has access to the same type of banking systems.
 And, even if you are just working with clients in your general area, it’s still nice to have easy payment options that work well for both parties.
 Here are some of the best financial apps for freelancers that make receiving payments from all over the world a breeze.

 Disclosure: This post contains affiliate links, which means that Mondays in PJs will receive a small commission, at no cost to you, if you choose to follow through with these offers.